mrzamin/weather-app/README.md

 ## Lessons Learned

-## What I'd Like to Work On / Improve Upon in the Future
+## What I'd Like to Work On in the Future
 - Additional background themes such as a "snow blizzard" theme
 - More specific form validation, such as a input length and ZIP code pattern constraints (requires research on global ZIP patterns)
 - An image/card slider for the forecast section